Table of Contents

 That figure is expected to increase by nearly 10%.
 In addition, when people use voice search functions, they tend to use longer, more conversational terms because they don’t have to type them out.

 Using HVAC long-tail keywords will also cater to the growing percentage of consumers who use voice search technology.
 It will also help you stand out among these kinds of users.

 Using long-tail keywords can also give you a higher return on your SEO investment.
 Because they are lower competition, they cost less than bidding on primary keywords.
 And as we have mentioned earlier, they significantly increase conversion rates.

 Essentially, you would spend less to make more by utilizing HVAC long-tail keywords.
 Speaking of using HVAC long-tail keywords…

 So which long-tail keywords should AC companies use for their content?
 There are a variety of methods for finding high-opportunity keywords.
 Some of the essential things to keep in mind include:

-Please look at the example we gave above about HVAC repair in Gig Harbor, Washington.
+Please look at the above example about HVAC repair in Gig Harbor, Washington.
 Start with the services you offer and add in the city and state.
 Then, depending on your city, some keyword tools like SEMRush and AHrefs will show you the monthly volume by location.

 There are free and paid online services that you can use to find relevant long-tail keywords for your business and the HVAC services/products you sell.
-Take advantage of these services if you have a hard time developing a renewable list of long-tail keywords.
+Take advantage of these services if you have difficulty developing a renewable list of long-tail keywords.

 Use Industry Expertise